microsoft/ApplicationInsights-dotnet/src/ILogger/Readme.md

     });
 ```

-While the above approach can be used in a Asp.Net Core application as well, a more common approach would be to combine regular Application monitoring (Requests, Dependencies etc.)
+While the above approach can be used in a Asp.Net Core application as well, a more common approach would be to combine regular application monitoring (Requests, Dependencies etc.)
 with ILogger capture as shown below.

 Install additional package